eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 ---
 # Using Codewind as a hosted application on the cloud

-Codewind can be used in one of three ways - [locally](./vsc-getting-started.html), [remotely](./remote-codewind-overview.html), or **hosted as an application on the cloud**.
+Codewind can be used in one of three ways - [locally](./vsc-getting-started.html), [remotely](./remote-codewind-overview.html), or **hosted as an IDE extension on the cloud**.
 By using Codewind hosted as an application on the cloud, you can develop, build and run your code all by accessing Codewind via a browser window from your local desktop.

 Follow the instructions to get started with using Codewind as an application hosted on the cloud.
 This will guide you through:

 1. Installing Eclipse Che to use with Codewind or update an existing Eclipse Che installation to use Codewind
 2. Configuring Codewind on Eclipse Che to work with your browser and cluster.
-2. Creating a Codewind connection by:
+2. Creating and configuring a Codewind workspace:
-- adding an image registry
 - Creating a Codewind workspace in Eclipse Che
+- Adding an image registry in Eclipse Che (optional)

 4. Creating your first Codewind project
 5. Making a code change to try out the inner loop experience

 ### Other Codewind configurations

-**A quick way to try out Codewind before installing Codewind as a hosted application in your cloud is to use Codewind locally** In this fully-local configuration, you create, develop, build and run your containerised applications on your local machine using your local IDE.
+**A quick way to try out Codewind before installing Codewind on Eclipse Che is to use Codewind locally** In this fully-local configuration, you create, develop, build and run your containerised applications on your local machine using your local IDE.
 See [Getting Started with Codewind](./gettingstarted.html) for local IDE options and step-by- step instructions.

-**Using Codewind Remotely** If you want to use the other cloud-based configuration of Codewind, **you must first follow the steps to [install codewind locally](./gettingstarted.html)**.
+**Using Codewind Remotely** For an alternative way of using  cloud-based configuration of Codewind, **you must first follow the steps to [install codewind locally](./gettingstarted.html)**.
 By [using Codewind remotely](./remote-codewind-overview.html), Codewind is configured for making code changes on your local IDE but building and running your application in the cloud.

 # Installing Eclipse Che for Codewind